Team vs solo truck driving – How to pick which is best for you

 Team drivers handle mainly dry van and reefer freight.
 This is because the freight they haul is primarily no-touch, drop-and-hook freight, allowing them to keep freight moving efficiently.

-So, if you’re looking for a driving job with a more hands-on freight type with multiple stop-offs, like tanker, team driving may not be for you.
+So, if you’re looking for a driving job with a more hands-on freight type with multiple stop-offs, team driving may not be for you.

 Schneider Guy loves the "Big Orange."
 He's passionate about the trucking industry and connecting people to rewarding careers within it.
 He's been the eyes and ears of our company since our founding in 1935, and he's excited to interact with prospective and current Schneider associates through "A Slice of Orange."